Salem Personal Injury Attorney

 Typically, the clock starts ticking the moment an accident or injury occurs.
 If the victim is under 18-years-old, however, the time will not begin “tolling” until their 18th birthday.
 This gives individuals who are injured as minors a chance to pursue justice for themselves, assuming their parents or legal guardians did not file a claim on their behalf at the time of the accident.

-Similarly, those who discover an injury after their accident takes place will have 2 years from the moment they realize they were injured to file a claim.
+Those who discover an injury after their accident takes place will have 2 years from the moment they realize they were injured to file a claim.
 This is especially valuable in cases of whiplash and other soft tissue injuries, which can appear minor at first but become severe enough to warrant a personal injury claim later on.

 Delayed discovery is also common in medical malpractice cases, where a patient may not discover a retained object or other error until complications arise.
 Even in medical malpractice cases, though, the maximum amount of time a plaintiff has to file a claim is 5 years from the time of the inciting incident.